TimoThans33/robot-intention-feedback/README.md

 ```
 make main-program
 ```
 If you are not connected to a robot you can start the simulation.
 You do have to pass the correct ip-address and port.
-For example the localhost: 127.0.0.1. (main-program and main-sim.py should both be runned in their own terminal, start with the sim which contains coordinates for the main-program to run.
+For example the localhost: 127.0.0.1. (main-program and main-sim.py should both be runned in their own terminal, start with the sim which contains coordinates for the main-program to run)
 ```
 python3 main-sim.py 127.0.0.1 8080
 ```